Langley Research Center

 However, it wasn't until June 11, 1920, when the NACA's first wind tunnel was dedicated, that the nation's first aeronautical research center had its real beginning at a permanent site staffed by its own employees, in its own facilities, and with its own program of aeronautical research.
 The facility was then officially designated "Langley Memorial Aeronautical Laboratory."
 The research efforts were overseen by an advisory committee of noted scientists and aviation pioneers, including Orville Wright and Charles Lindbergh.
 Over the years, LaRC has grown to over 700 acres.
 The historical documentation and a map showing real estate acquisition are available.

-Studies conducted at the facility contributed to the application of new technologies in military and civil aircraft (map of wind tunnel sequence of construction).
+Studies conducted at the facility contributed to the application of new technologies in military and civil aircraft.
 Virtually every aircraft in the U.S. civil and military inventory makes use of technology developed at Langley (Chambers 2010 presentation).
 Furthermore, many leaders in the aerodynamics field participated in the work conducted at the center.
 Seven of the original astronauts were trained here in the 1950s and 1960s.

 During these early years, Mr. L.M.
 Griffith served as Engineer-in-Charge.
 He was followed in 1926 by Dr. Henry J.E.
 Reid, who served as Engineer-in-Charge and subsequently as Director until he retired in 1960 soon after the National Aeronautics and Space Administration (NASA) succeeded NACA in 1958.
 From 1960 to 1968 LaRC was under the direction of Dr. Floyd L. Thompson.
 From 1968 to 1977 the Director was Dr. Edgar M. Cortright, an Aeronautical Engineer and organizer of numerous space programs.
 From 1977 until December 1984, the Director was Donald P. Hearth.
 Richard H. Petersen, a long time NASA researcher and manager, was Director from January 1985 to October 1991.
 Director from 1991 to 1996, Paul F. Holloway was previously Deputy Director from 1985 to October 1991 and a Langley engineer since 1960.
 Dr. Jeremiah Creedon was named director in August 1996.
 Creedon began his career at Langley in 1963 as a research engineer in the Instrument Research Division.
 Dr. Creedon was named Associate Administrator for the Office of Aerospace Technology at NASA Headquarters in Washington effective June 15, 2002.
 Delma Freeman, Jr,. the Deputy Center Director, assumed duties as Acting Director and subsequently was named director.
 The appointment of Gen. Roy Bridges, former director at Kennedy Space Center, was announced at Langley June 2003 and he remained until his retirement in January 2006.
 Lesa B. Roe was named director effective October 3, 2005.
 Roe served as Langley's associate director for business management from August 2003 until being named deputy director.